srirangav/pdfview/README.txt

         If -L is specified, the filename is printed only if it does not contain a match is printed.
 If an expression is not specified, this option is ignored.

+        If -p [pages] is specified, then only the text on the specified pages numbers, if present in the first file, provided to pdfview will be printed.
+If this option is specified, only the first file provided to pdfview is processed.
+All other files are ignored.
+The pages may be specified as a comma separated list and can include page ranges.
+The specified pages are sorted and printed in sorted order, rather than in the specified order.

+        If -t is specified, then, instead of printing matching lines, the total number of matches for the specified expression on each page is printed.
+If an expression is not specified, this option is ignored.

+        If -T is specified, then, instead of printing matching lines, the total number of matches for the specified expression on each page with more than one match is printed.
+If an expression is not specified, this option is ignored.

 Build (MacOSX only):